 Watch this video to learn more about the Reference Panel in the Customer Service Hub:

 You can configure rules that help you view similar cases based on automatic suggestions.
-These rules can be created using either the Cognitive Services Text Analytics or a built-in similarities matching engine in Dynamics 365.
+These rules can be created using either the Cognitive Services Text Analytics or a built-in similarities matching engine in Dynamics 365 for Customer Engagement.
 For more information, see Create similar record suggestion rules.